sanyassyed/De_Coursework_WCD/docs/1AnalyticsEngineering.md

             * Give the s3 link URL i.e the https://...
             * Compatable runtimes - Python 3.17
             * Create
-            * Copy the ARN of this Layer just created
+        * Add the Custom Layer just created as a Layer to the Lambda Function:
-            * Go back to the Lambda function page
+            * Goto the bottom of the Lambda function page
-            * Goto the bottom
-            * Select `Add Layer`
+            * In Layers select `Add Layer`
+            * Option 1:
+                * Select `Specify ARN` and give the ARN number of Layer just created
+                * Select Add
+            * Option 2:
                 * Select `Custom Layers`
-            * Select the layer just created pandas-layer
+                * Select the layer just created i.e pandas-layer
             * Press Add
-        * Test the pandas layer by clicking the button Deploy and Test
+        * Test the pandas layer by clicking the Deploy button and then Test button

 * S3 Trigger:
     1. Create two folders in the s3 bucket input and output